kdheepak/blog/content/09-power.md

 $V$ and $I$ are used to indicate phasor representations of sinusoidal voltages and currents. $E$ is used to represent generated voltage or electromotive force (emf). $V$ is often used to measure a potential difference between two points. $v$ is used to represent the instantaneous voltage between two points.

-Let voltage be defined as the following :
+Let voltage be defined as the following:

 $v = 155.563491861 \cos(\omega t + \phi)$